nokyotsu/parrots/en/6_questions.md

 **Questioner 3:** *I'm absolutely going to kill myself if I get out of here without asking this.
-This question occurred to me when my friend bodily forced me to pick up the first book in The Hitchhiker's Guide and I read the very first sentences on the very first paragraph, ``What on God's green Earth does this man has against digital watches!?''* ((Laughter.))
+This question occurred to me when my friend bodily forced me to pick up the first book in The Hitchhiker's Guide and I read the very first sentences on the very first paragraph, "What on God's green Earth does this man has against digital watches!?"* ((Laughter.))

 Well I have to admit they've improved since ((laughter)) I actually wrote that bit.
 But if you think about it, I mean the first digital watches which were...
 You look at a regular watch with hands and you got a pie chart.
-Remember the time when were used to get very excited about pie charts being the thing that computer did for us? ((waves in exaggeration)) ``Uhhh!
-Pie charts!''
+Remember the time when were used to get very excited about pie charts being the thing that computer did for us? ((waves in exaggeration)) "Uhhh!
+Pie charts!"
 ((Laughter.))
-But at the same time when we were getting terribly excited about pie charts and what they could do for our understanding of the world, we were saying, ``We don't want pie charts on our wrists.
+But at the same time when we were getting terribly excited about pie charts and what they could do for our understanding of the world, we were saying, "We don't want pie charts on our wrists.
 That's old fashioned technology.
 No what we want is not something you just glance at and see what the time is.
-We want something that you've got to go into a dark corner and put down your suitcase and press a button in order to read, `Oh it's 11:43, now what is ...? uhm ...?
-How long is that before twelve o'clock?' '' And this was progress. ((Laughter.))
+We want something that you've got to go into a dark corner and put down your suitcase and press a button in order to read, 'Oh it's 11:43, now what is ...? uhm ...?
+How long is that before twelve o'clock?'"
+And this was progress. ((Laughter.))

 But you see, I mean the great thing about human beings, I mean---while we make